francesca64/diva/README.md

         // - `run_and_wait` (equivalent to `status`)
         // - `run_and_wait_for_output` (equivalent to `output`)
         .run_and_wait()?;
-    // `bossy::ExitStatus` is just a re-export of `std::process::ExitStatus`.
+    // `diva::ExitStatus` is just a re-export of `std::process::ExitStatus`.
     println!("exited with code {:?}", status.code());

     let readme_output = Command::impure_parse("cat README.md")
         // Just like with `std::process::Command::output`, this will
         // automatically pipe stdout and stderr.
         .run_and_wait_for_output()?;
-    // `bossy::Output` has cute conveniences for the very common task of
+    // `diva::Output` has cute conveniences for the very common task of
     // converting output to a string.
     println!(
         "README.md contents:\n{}",